RWTH-EBC/FiLiP/joss/paper.md

 ```

 To this end, data can be exchanged between the FIWARE-based platform and the smart devices.
-A PID controller can then be deployed as a cloud service to regulate the indoor temperature of the office.
+A controller can then be deployed as a cloud service to regulate the indoor temperature of the office.
 With the help of FiLiP, a communication interface between the controller and the FIWARE GEs can be efficiently established as well.

 ```python